 Stock Appreciation Rights.
 Stock appreciation rights may be granted under our 2019 Plan.
 Stock appreciation rights allow the recipient to receive the appreciation in the fair market value of our common stock between the exercise date and the date of grant.
 Stock appreciation rights may not have a term exceeding ten years.
-After the termination of service of an employee, director, or consultant, he or she may exercise his or her stock appreciation right for the period of time stated in his or her stock appreciation rights agreement.
+After the termination of service of an employee, director, or consultant, he or she may exercise his or her stock appreciation rights agreement.
 In the absence of a specified time in an award agreement, if termination is due to death or disability, the stock appreciation rights will remain exercisable for 12 months following the termination of service.
-In all other cases, in the absence of a specified time in an award agreement, the stock appreciation rights will remain exercisable for three months following the termination of service.
-However, in no event may a stock appreciation right be exercised later than the expiration of its term.
+In all other cases, in the absence of a specified time in an award agreement, the stock appreciation right be exercised later than the expiration of its term.
 Subject to the provisions of our 2019 Plan, the administrator determines the other terms of stock appreciation rights, including when such rights become exercisable and whether to pay any increased appreciation in cash or with shares of our common stock, or a combination thereof, except that the per share exercise price for the shares to be issued pursuant to the exercise of a stock appreciation right will be no less than 100% of the fair market value per share on the date of grant.

 Restricted Stock.
 Restricted stock may be granted under our 2019 Plan.
 Restricted stock awards are grants of shares of our common stock that vest in accordance with terms and conditions established by the administrator.
 The administrator will determine the number of shares of restricted stock granted to any employee, director, or consultant and, subject to the provisions of our 2019 Plan, will determine the terms and conditions of such awards.
 The administrator may impose whatever vesting conditions it determines to be appropriate (for example, the administrator may set restrictions based on the achievement of specific performance goals or continued service to us), except the administrator, in its sole discretion, may accelerate the time at which any restrictions will lapse or be removed.
 Recipients of restricted stock awards generally will have voting and dividend rights with respect to such shares upon grant without regard to vesting, unless the administrator provides otherwise.
 Shares of restricted stock that do not vest are subject to our right of repurchase or forfeiture.